 Voyageurs National Park

-NPS statistics show Voyageurs National Park was our 14th least visited park last year.
+Voyageurs National Park also consistently appears on the least-visited parks list, drawing over 200,000 visitors annually.
 No wonder it has little name recognition amongst the American public.

 Voyageurs National Park showcases transitions between land and water ecosystems, featuring rugged rock ridges, cliffs, lush forests, boggy wetlands, tranquil lakes, and gurgling streams.
 Abounding with beautiful scenery, many visitors enjoy paddling, hiking, camping, fishing, and birdwatching.
 Over 240 bird species, bobcats, moose, gray wolves, and beavers inhabit the park.